PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

     To use this file, you need to do the following things:

       . ./setenv.sh    # Source setenv.sh.
 Among other this, this script
-                       # will add configs/pic32-starterkit/tools to your
+                       # will add the NuttX tools/pic32mx directory to your
                        # PATH variable
       make             # Build nuttx and nuttx.hex
       mkpichex $PWD    #  Convert addresses in nuttx.hex.  $PWD is the path